Yomguithereal/obliterator/README.md

 npm install --save obliterator
 ```

-Note `obliterator` comes along with its TypeScript declarations.
+Note that `obliterator` comes along with its TypeScript declarations.

 # Usage